convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/callsequence.md

 Name | Description
 --- | ---
-Disable auto login | Defines if we want to disable auto login Disable loading controller | Defines if we want to disable loading controller showing Local cache policy | Defines the local cache policy.
+Disable loading controller | Defines if we want to disable loading controller showing Local cache policy | Defines the local cache policy.
 Local cache time to live | Defines the local cache time to live (in milliseconds).